My greatest passion is empowering others to improve their quality of life and achieve their goals by choosing healthy thoughts and habits.

-Think of how you would be feeling if you were in Jesus' shoes and had just lost someone close to you, particularly in such a horrible way.
+Think of how you would be feeling if you were in Jesus' situation and had just lost someone close to you, particularly in such a horrible way.

 At this point, he probably had every right to tell everybody to just leave him alone for a while, but instead he "was moved with compassion towards them and healed their sick."